 Things change.
-A husband and wife have children, ultimately separate, and custody and visitation are worked out between the parties or determined by the court.
+A husband and wife have children, ultimately separate, and custody and parenting time are worked out between the parties or determined by the court.
 Thereafter, the parties’ circumstances change, leading the custodial parent to relocate, either to another location within Illinois or to another state altogether.
-Inevitably, this relocation impacts the noncustodial parent’s ability for visitation and involvement in the child’s upbringing.
+Inevitably, this relocation impacts the noncustodial parent’s ability for parenting time and involvement in the child’s upbringing.

-In re Marriage of Smith, recently decided by the Illinois Court of Appeals, demonstrates how these principles are practically applied when the custodial parent seeks to relocate to advance his or her career.
+In re Marriage of Smith, recently decided by the Illinois Court of Appeals, demonstrates how these principles are practically applied when the custodial parent seeks to relocate to advance their career.

-The Court of Appeals reversed, holding that a custodial parent is not required to exhaust all employment opportunities in-state before seeking employment out of state, and that the mother’s motives for relocating to Ohio was her wanting a better life with the potential for professional growth and advancement, not to separate the father and child.
-The court stated that just because the parties have difficulty in agreeing to the mechanics of visitation did not indicate the mother’s bad faith.
+The Court of Appeals reversed, holding that a custodial parent is not required to exhaust all employment opportunities in-state before seeking employment out of state and that the mother’s motives for relocating to Ohio were her wanting a better life with the potential for professional growth and advancement, not to separate the father and child.
+The court stated that just because the parties have difficulty agreeing to the mechanics of parenting time did not indicate the mother’s bad faith.
 Any removal will have an effect on a noncustodial parent’s visitation, but this does not mean that relocation should be denied as long as a reasonable and realistic schedule can be created.

 As Marriage of Smith illustrates, what is the best interest of the child can be a complex legal determination that depends on the unique facts and circumstances of each case.
 Anyone involved in a relocation dispute should seek the advice and representation of an experienced Illinois family law attorney.